 Should England make Sustainable Drainage Systems (SuDS) mandatory on new developments like Wales?

 Currently in England, SuDS are not mandatory for planning applications and on new developments.
-In England, the revised National Planning Policy Framework states that major developments should incorporate SuDS unless it would be inappropriate to do so.
-Environment secretary Michael Gove wrote in a letter to a Commons Committee that existing planning guidance is “encouraging the uptake of SuDS” and is currently working to update guidance regarding “construction and maintenance arrangements.”
+In England, the revised National Planning Policy Framework (NPPF) states that major developments should incorporate SuDS unless it would be inappropriate to do so.
+Former Environment secretary Michael Gove wrote in a letter to a Commons Committee that existing planning guidance is “encouraging the uptake of SuDS” and is currently working to update guidance regarding “construction and maintenance arrangements.”